chapdel/fmc/docs/upgrading.md

 }
 ```

+You'll notice that the migration contains a few `change()` calls.
+In order to run the migration you'll need to install the `doctrine/dbal` package, like instructed in [the Laravel docs](https://laravel.com/docs/master/migrations#modifying-columns).

 ### Config file changes

-The `mailcoach.php` config file has changed significantly, republish the file using
+The `mailcoach.php` config file has changed significantly.
+We recommend renaming the `mailcoach.php` config file, so you can still reference it.

+Publish the new config file using

 ```bash
 php artisan vendor:publish --tag=mailcoach-config
 ```

 Make sure to bring over any customizations you did to the old config file.
+After you're done, you can delete the old, renamed config file.

 #### Horizon config